Why the Playhouse failed

 - has not identified an operating company with a track record for producing performing arts activities to manage a larger theater;

-- has not offered a programming plan and an updated operating model to establish the financial viability of its scheme;
+- has not offered a programming plan and a viable operating model to establish the financial sustainability of its scheme;

 - has not demonstrated a realistic approach to siting its conceptual design for a larger, 700-seat theater;

-- has not developed a capital cost estimate for its larger theater;
+- has not developed a reliable capital cost estimate for its larger theater;

-- has not indicated its strategy for securing the necessary funds to achieve the design and construction of its larger theater.
+- has not provided evidence that it can secure the necessary funds to achieve the design and construction of its larger theater.